rtfmp/rtfmp.github.io/_posts/2015-09-08-server-not-sync-ntp.md

 title: No matter what I do, my server can't synchronize with NTP
 comments: yes
 ---
-So I have a server configured with  the correct NTP server.
+So I have a RHEL 6 server configured with  the correct NTP server.
 Correct?
 At least that is I what thought.
 But it will not sync   with the NTP server.
 I can ping the NTP server, I can connect  to it using nc to UDP port 123.
 I have restarted  ntpd a couple of times and it still won't work.
 What the hell is wrong?

 Ping ntp server?
 Yes.
 nc -vzu ntp.example.com 123? yes